 6. Final Proofing

-Cover the dough with a cloth and let it proof for another 2-4 hours at room temperature or refrigerate it overnight for a slow proof, which enhances flavor.
+Cover and proof for 2-4 hours at room temperature or stick it in the fridge overnight for a slow proof and deeper flavor.

 7. Preheating the Oven